 You can often find discounts or free passes for children with special needs at many zoos, so do your research ahead of time to see what your child qualifies for.
-The Autism Society also will partner with local zoos to create programs just for children on the autism spectrum.
+The Autism Society also will partner with local zoos to create programs just for children with behavioral issues.
 These programs include day camps, sensory sensitive days at the zoo, social stories specifically for the zoo, and educational tours by specially trained staff.

 If a zoo is near you, consider doing some research or contacting a representative to see exactly what they have to offer.
 You may find your local zoo to be the missing piece to your perfect fun-filled summer.